-3.3 Civil penalties
+3.3 Civil Penalties

-The Rule as Made does not amend any Rules that are currently classified as civil penalty provisions under the National Electricity (South Australia) Law or Regulations.
-The Commission does not propose to recommend to the MCE that any of the amendments in the Rule as Made be classified as civil penalty provisions.
+The draft Rule does not amend any Rules that are currently classified as civil penalty provisions under the National Electricity (South Australia) Law or Regulations.
+The Commission does not propose to recommend to the MCE that any of the amendments in the draft Rule be classified as civil penalty provisions.
 This is because they concern the maintenance of the real values of the MPC and CPT, and the Reliability Standard and Reliability Settings review process, matters which relate to the functioning of the NEM, and not to the behaviour of individual market participants.